vic-lin-accton/RSD-Redfish/README.md

 # Redfish for Edgecore bare-metal Switch/vOLT

 Repository source provide Redfish API on Edgecore Networks' Switch/vOLT with a choice of open software of [NOS](https://github.com/opencomputeproject/OpenNetworkLinux).
-Framework modified and based on IntelR Rack Scale Design Software.
+Framework modified and based on Intel Rack Scale Design Software.
-For more details on IntelR Rack Scale Design, please visit [Official IntelR Rack Scale Design Project Website] (http://intel.com/intelRSD).
+For more details on Intel Rack Scale Design, please visit [Official Intel Rack Scale Design Project Website] (http://intel.com/intelRSD).
 **Keep in mind this code is reference software only.**
 It is expected that developers will take this reference software and make it their own.

-# IntelR Rack Scale Design Reference Software
+# Intel Rack Scale Design Reference Software

-IntelR Rack Scale Design Software is a logical architecture that disaggregates compute, storage, and network resources, and introduces the ability to more efficiently pool and utilize these resources.
+Intel Rack Scale Design Software is a logical architecture that disaggregates compute, storage, and network resources, and introduces the ability to more efficiently pool and utilize these resources.
-IntelR Rack Scale Design Software APIs simplify resource management and provide the ability to dynamically compose resources based on workload-specific demands.
+Intel Rack Scale Design Software APIs simplify resource management and provide the ability to dynamically compose resources based on workload-specific demands.

-More detailed information can be found at [official IntelR Rack Scale Design Site](http://intel.com/intelRSD).
+More detailed information can be found at [official Intel Rack Scale Design Site](http://intel.com/intelRSD).

 ## How to build